Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Introduction

-Aleatoric uncertainty arises from inherent variability that cannot be resolved through additional data or model refinement \cite{kendall2017uncertainties,hullermeier2021aleatoric}.
 In this work, we specifically focus on aleatoric uncertainty stemming from class overlap, i.e., cases where semantically distinct classes exhibit similar visual or structural characteristics in the input space, rendering accurate classification inherently uncertain.
 This form of uncertainty is often revealed through human annotation studies, where multiple annotators are tasked with labeling the same instance.
 When annotators consistently assign multiple distinct labels to a single instance, either individually or across annotators, this pattern suggests the presence of class overlap.
-It indicates that the resulting uncertainty is not due to noise or labeling error, but rather reflects intrinsic ambiguity in the data itself \cite{marchal2022establishing,uma2022scaling}.
+It indicates that the resulting uncertainty is not due to labeling error, but rather reflects intrinsic ambiguity in the data itself \cite{marchal2022establishing,uma2022scaling}.

 To systematically capture this form of instance-level ambiguity, several datasets have been re-annotated---either in whole or in part---with labels from multiple annotators to better reflect human perception and uncertainty \cite{peterson2019human, qi2020mlrsnet, beyer2020we}.
 Ambiguous instances are typically characterised by multiple, usually conflicting, labels assigned by different annotators, while non-ambiguous instances often tend to receive similar and consistent annotations \cite{peterson2019human, kirchhof2023probabilistic}.
 For model training purposes, single labels are often derived via majority voting or by retaining the original labels, whereas the full distribution of annotator labels is preserved in the test set.
 This allows for a more nuanced evaluation of uncertainty quantification frameworks such as CP, particularly in capturing instance-level ambiguity.